Rinky Hijikata: 2024: First win on clay, ATP 500 debut & quarterfinal, top 65

 At the 2024 Libéma Open he lost to compatriot Alexei Popyrin in singles, while he reached the quarterfinals in doubles.
 At the 2024 Queen's Club Championships, where he made his ATP 500 main draw debut as a qualifier, he defeated Frances Tiafoe by retirement and Matteo Arnaldi to reach his second grass court quarterfinal.

 In doubles at the 2024 Wimbledon Championships, Hijikata partnered fellow Australian John Peers.
 The pair defeated Jamie Murray and Andy Murray in the first round, which was the latter's final appearance at Wimbledon.

 On his debut at the 2024 National Bank Open in Montreal he qualified for the main draw and recorded his first win at the tournament and only his second at a Masters level over qualifier Taro Daniel.
-As a result he reached the top 65 in the rankings on 12 August 2024 and No. 62 two weeks later, after advancing to his fourth ATP quarterfinal of the season at the 2024 Winston-Salem Open.
+As a result, he reached the top 65 in the rankings on 12 August 2024 and No. 62 two weeks later, after advancing to his fourth ATP quarterfinal of the season at the 2024 Winston-Salem Open.

-2025: Wimbledon finalist in doubles
+2025–2026: Wimbledon doubles finalist, Masters fourth round, top 10 win

 At the 2025 Wimbledon Championships Hijikata reached the final with David Pel as alternate pair, defeating third seeds Kevin Krawietz and Tim Pütz and top seeds and world No. 1 duo Marcelo Arévalo and Mate Pavić en route.
 They lost the championship match to fifth seeds Julian Cash and Lloyd Glasspool.

+At the Masters 1000, the 2026 BNP Paribas Open Hijikata qualified for the main draw and reached the third round of a Masters 1000 for the first time in his career defeating 20th seed Luciano Darderi.
+He went one step further to reach the fourth round and defeated top 10 player Alexander Bublik, his first top-10 win.
+As a result, Hijikata returned to the top 100 in the singles rankings on 16 March 2026 at world No. 98.

+Hijikata lost in the first round at the 2026 National Bank Open.
+He received a singles main draw wildcard for his next Masters 1000 appearance at the 2026 Cincinnati Open where he defeated wildcard Gael Monfils and 19th seed Luciano Darderi to reach the third round on his debut at this event.